This post may contain affiliate links. Read my whole disclosure here.

 The way the toolkit looks like depends on the child’s age and needs.

-Another great tool for teaching self-regulation is the calm down toolkit (or box).
-You can easily create it at home and it works great, especially for older kids.
+⭐ Another great tool for teaching self-regulation is the calm down kit (or box).
+You can easily create it at home, and it works great, especially for older kids.

 2. Self-control activities for kids: Practice self-control with easy games